adobe/helix-sidekick-extension/README.md

 If you have to re-deploy manually or make changes to the store page, you can gain access to the Chrome Developer Dashboard by following [these instructions](https://adobe.sharepoint.com/sites/Adobe-GooglePartnership/SitePages/Publishing-Chrome-Browser-Plugins.aspx):
 1. Go to the [Chrome Developer Dashboard](https://chrome.google.com/webstore/devconsole/3b37cd65-9569-47a0-a13c-da1857a2c9dc)
 1. Switch to the _Adobe Inc._ publisher at the top right
-1. Click the _Franklin Sidekick_ item in the extension list
+1. Click the _Sidekick_ item in the extension list
 1. Switch to _Package_
 1. Click _Upload new package_
 1. Upload `dist > chrome.zip`